turingschool/front-end-curriculum/lessons/module-1/js-1.md

   console.log('I feel fantastic!');
 }
 ```

+### Your Turn

+Write a conditional that gives a different alert message based on your favorite kind of animal.

 # Functions
 Functions are a way to group statements together to perform a specific task.
 Functions are reusable blocks of code.
 To create a function, you must give it a name and then write the statements required for the function to achieve its task inside the function's curly braces.
 Let's work through the pieces and parts of a function.